 The validation results are descriptive and in accordance with

 the W3C specifications.
-Together with the automatic validation spotting and fixing
+Along with the automatic validation feature, spotting and

 Support for XPath Default Namespace